glowiak/batchbsd/README.txt

 In v18 I changed boot loader image :).

 For now v7 is no longer supproted, update to 18 or 8.

+v19 - The Multipak Update released!
+It's update for multipak!
+News:
+-multipak have shell
+-multipak have on-server packages list and local packages list -multipak can update online software list
+-added "ifconfig" command, it shows you your ip

+In 15.08.2020 I will stop developing test+unstable edition and publish old versions for download from this website!